MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Centralized resource allocation

-For organizations that centralize the allocation for resources to projects, [project managers](#project-manager) define [resource requirements](#resource-requirement) at the project level, while the fulfillment of the resource requirements is delegated to a [resource manager](#resource-manager).
+For organizations that centralize the allocation of resources to projects, [project managers](#project-manager) define [resource requirements](#resource-requirement) at the project level, whereas fulfillment of those resource requirements is delegated to a [resource manager](#resource-manager).
 Project managers can accept or reject resources that the resource manager proposes.

 ### Chart of accounts